nats-io/nats-connector-framework/README.md

 ```

 Most plugins will require certain NATS functionality.
 For convenience a NATS Connector object is passed to the plugin after
 NATS has been initialized.
-If additional NATS functionality is required, the Connection and Connection factory can be obtained.
+If additional NATS functionality is required, the Connection and Connection factory can be obtained for advanced usage.
 ```java
 public interface NATSConnector {